rafaeldomi/bashbd/README.md

 #					BASH BD
 by Rafael Domiciano

+# Fast reading
+## Initialize database
+./bd -b data

+## Open the database
+./bd data

+For help type \?

+# Long reading

 1. BashBD.
 What is it?
-2. Code conventions
+2. Code
    .1 Functions prototypes
    .2 Returning values
    .3 Comment on the header of the function
    .4 About "source" or "dot" to import
    .5 "variable" vs "constants"
    .6 Handling Errors
+   .7 Some conventions used
-   .7 Calling commands
+   .8 Calling commands
+   .9 Logging
+   .10 dump_data script
 3. Structures
    .1 Code Workflows
    .2 File format